Stellar Cyber’s History & Innovations

 Aimei first invented a family of cybersecurity sensors suited for a variety of customer environments.
 Unlike most other cybersecurity sensors, these sensors index security metadata at ingestion, ensuring from the beginning that there is a means to normalize and make correlations.
 Deep-packet-inspection (DPI) at ingestion ensures that only needed metadata is kept, which greatly reduces storage costs.
 Today, Stellar Cyber’s Collection Engines deliver visibility across cloud, SaaS, applications, users, endpoints and network.

 The solution had to be deployable anywhere, so they realized they needed a

 microservices-based platform that was container-ready, and they built a user-friendly GUI.

 With a GUI that follows the Lockheed Martin kill chain and aligns with NIST’s and MITRE’s frameworks, cybersecurity analysts can intuitively work as they move from collecting the right data, detecting events, investigating those incidents and then responding to high-risk events.
 The solution can be deployed on-premises or in the cloud.

-Rather than building separate tools for separate types of cybersecurity attacks or targets, the Stellar Cyber team created a single-license Open XDR platform that includes 20 integrated applications.
+Rather than building separate tools for separate types of cybersecurity attacks or targets, the Stellar Cyber team created a single-license Open XDR platform that includes tightly integrated natively supported capabilities.
 Just as customers expect smartphones to integrate dozens of apps under one interface, they expect applications that function together in the workplace under a GUI that helps them work more efficiently—breaking through the siloed tools they worked with in the past.